Atracsys/SlicerAstmPhantomTest/README.md

 # ASTM Phantom Test
-This software is a module for [3D Slicer](https://www.slicer.org) to perform the accuracy test of a tracking system as described in the [standard ASTM F2554](https://www.astm.org/f2554-18.html).
+This software is a module for [3D Slicer](https://www.slicer.org) to perform the accuracy test of a tracking system as described in the [standard ASTM F2554](https://www.astm.org/f2554-22.html) in its latest version (2022).
-(:warning: The present procedures are based on the guidelines outlined in the upcoming revision of the standard due to late 2022).

 This test relies on a calibration object, hereafter referred to as the "phantom", of known dimensions measured by a [CMM](https://en.wikipedia.org/wiki/Coordinate-measuring_machine).
 Performing measurements on such a phantom provides a reliable assessment of the tracking system accuracy and precision.